- Agronomic: potatoes

 - Sustainable Communities: local and regional food systems, new business opportunities, partnerships

 The overall goal of this project is to equip Cooperative Extension agents, USDA field personnel, NGO technical assistance providers, and other agricultural professionals and educators in the southern region with the tools and resources to provide effective technical support to farmers and community members who are developing or strengthening local, sustainable food distribution systems.
+These systems include local food value chains, regional food hubs, and other collaborative ventures of aggregating, distributing and marketing food that allow smaller-scale producers to access wholesale customers, and also allow institutions and other local markets to source local healthy food.

 Objective 1: At least 50 agricultural professionals will participate in a learning network with associated training on local, sustainable food distribution systems offered through this project.
 Lessons to be taught will include, but not be limited to: key factors that contribute to the success or failure of regional food hub and food value chain activities, how to finance stages of development and reduce risk, options for legal business structures, and methods for assessing community assets that could be components of a regional food hub.